komali2/blog/content/posts/taipei-in-2019/index.md

 ## Pre-Trip Preparation <a id="preparation">

 ### Aquiring an International Driver's License <a id="international-dl">
-Renting a motorcycle in Japan, at least from the agency we went with, requires an international driver's license.
+Renting a motorcycle in Taiwan, at least from the agency we went with, requires an international driver's license.
 [AAA](https://www.aaa.com/vacation/idpf.html) provides this.
 The important thing for motorcyclists is getting the license stamped as a "motorcycle license," which when we did it meant having a stamp on the "A" portions of all the various languages.
 Note though